ibm-cloud-docs/storage-scale/integrate-ad-samba.md

     `# update-crypto-policies --set DEFAULT:AD-SUPPORT`

-    After running this command, update the crypto policies and ask to reboot the system.
+    After running this command, update the crypto policies and ask to restart the system.

 7. Back up the existing /etc/samba/smb.conf Samba configuration file: